Skip to main content

 Volunteers

-Fundraising involving children
+Fundraising involving children and people in vulnerable circumstances

 Standards: Specific fundraising methods

-Fundraising communications and advertisements
+Fundraising communications and advertising

 Events

-Lotteries, prize competitions and free draws
+Prize competitions and free draws

 Grant-making bodies (including trusts and foundations)

-Payroll giving and post-tax salary donations
+Payroll Giving and post-tax salary donations

 Legacies